awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 To promote a read replica to a DB cluster, call [ `PromoteReadReplicaDBCluster`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html)\.

-## Troubleshooting Amazon Aurora MySQL Cross Region Replicas<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting"></a>
+## Troubleshooting Amazon Aurora MySQL cross Region replicas<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting"></a>

 Following you can find a list of common error messages that you might encounter when creating an Amazon Aurora cross\-Region read replica, and how to resolve the specified errors\.

 ### Source cluster \[DB cluster ARN\] doesn't have binlogs enabled<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.1"></a>

 To resolve this issue, enable binary logging on the source DB cluster\.
-For more information, see [Before You Begin](#AuroraMySQL.Replication.CrossRegion.Prerequisites)\.
+For more information, see [Before you begin](#AuroraMySQL.Replication.CrossRegion.Prerequisites)\.

 ### Source cluster \[DB cluster ARN\] doesn't have cluster parameter group in sync on writer<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.2"></a>